-Alaskan Trust Property
+Alaska Mental Health Trust Property

-The Company acquired a new mining lease over certain mineral claims in the Fairbanks Mining District of Alaska known as the Alaskan Trust Property.
+By lease agreement dated June 1st, 2012, the Company entered into a new mining lease over certain mineral claims in the Fairbanks Mining District of Alaska known as the Alaska Mental Health Trust Property.
 The property will be controlled by the Company through a three year lease agreement and may be extended by two extensions of three years.
-The Company will be required to make annual cash payments and exploration expenditures as follows:
+The Company is required to make annual cash payments and exploration expenditures as follows: